Megawatt Charging System: History

 A test of seven vehicle inlets and eleven connectors was held at the US National Renewable Energy Laboratory (NREL) in September 2020.
 The prototype hardware represented designs from seven different manufacturers, and six additional manufacturers participated virtually.
 Criteria evaluated included fit/compatibility, ergonomics, and thermal performance.
 Evaluations at maximum current (3000 A) were conducted with cooling of both the inlet and the connector; for connector cooling only, current was limited to 1000 A, and without cooling, current was limited to 350 A. Versions 2.0 through 2.4 of the MCS connector used "hairpin" shaped contacts, but it was later changed to version 3.0 through 3.2, which returned to the triangular shape with larger pins and longer protective sheaths to prevent accidental contact.

 The task force had anticipated that a requirements and specification document would be published by the end of 2021.
 In August 2021, prototype connectors were tested at up to 3.75 megawatts.
 MCS connector version 3.2 was adopted in December 2021.
 CharIN intends to complete the specification document by 2024, which is planned to be in a state that is ready to be adopted by ISO and IEC as a global standard.
 In preparation, SAE International began developing the draft MCS standards into the J3271 requirements in December 2021; in parallel, the IEC began developing standard 63379 in Spring 2021.

-The final standard is expected to be resolved in 2025 with the publication of the system standard documents IEC 61851-23-3 and SAE J3271.
+The final standard had been expected to be resolved in 2025 with the publication of the system standard documents IEC 61851-23-3 and SAE J3271.
 (SAE J3271 has been published in March 2025) The charging communication is implemented by using automotive Single-pair Ethernet 10BASE-T1S (according IEEE 802.3-2022 and ISO 15118-10) as physical layer and ISO 15118-20 as application protocol (the latter allows state of the art cybersecurity implementation and smart charging services like V2G (bidirectional charging) and the automated billing & authentication method Plug & Charge (PnC)).

+The MCS connector system has been released as IEC 63379 in version 1.0 in February 2026.
+The remaining parts, specifically the low-level-communication IEC-61851-23, are expected to be resolved until the end of the year.
+The resolution process includes further amendments to the physical layer ISO 15118-10 and to the high-level protocol ISO 15118-20.